Ivan Magalhães

-Ivan Magalhães dos Santos (born 23 December 1993) is a Brazilian professional footballer who plays as a defender for USL League One club Richmond Kickers.
+Ivan Magalhães dos Santos (born 23 December 1993) is a Brazilian professional footballer who plays as a defender.

 Career

 College and amateur

 Magalhães played two years of college soccer at Eastern Florida State College between 2013 and 2014, before transferring to the University of Maryland in 2015.

 Professional

 Magalhães was drafted in the second round of the 2016 MLS SuperDraft (26th overall) by Houston Dynamo.
 However, he didn't sign with Houston, instead joining their United Soccer League affiliate Rio Grande Valley FC on March 16, 2016.
 He recorded over 4,800 minutes in 56 matches for Rio Grande Valley FC, scoring two goals in his first two professional seasons.

 On 12 January 2018, it was announced that Magalhães had signed with the Tampa Bay Rowdies.

 On 19 March 2019, Magalhães signed with the Richmond Kickers ahead of the inaugural USL League One season.